6 Routine Tests During Pregnancy That Are Important for Baby (and Mom’s Heart Health)

 - Your blood test results (and whether everything falls within normal ranges)

-When: A urinalysis should be performed both early and later in pregnancy, although some health care professionals might test at every visit.
+When: A urinalysis should be performed both early and later in pregnancy.
+Some health care professionals might test at every visit.

-Why It’s Important During Pregnancy: At your first visit, a urine test can be used to check for the presence of human chorionic gonadotropin to confirm your pregnancy.
-Urinalysis throughout pregnancy can check for conditions including urinary tract disease, urinary tract infection (UTI) and high levels of glucose or protein.
+Why It’s Important During Pregnancy: At your first visit, a urine test can confirm your pregnancy.
+Doing this test throughout pregnancy can check for conditions such as urinary tract disease, urinary tract infection (UTI) and high levels of glucose or protein.

-Why It’s Important for Mom: A urinalysis can help assess your health plus identify signs of more serious conditions.
-High levels of glucose can indicate gestational diabetes, and high levels of protein can indicate preeclampsia when coupled with high blood pressure.
-Additional testing may be required.
+Why It’s Important for Mom: A urinalysis can help assess your health and identify signs of more serious conditions.
+High levels of glucose can indicate gestational diabetes.
+High levels of protein can indicate preeclampsia when coupled with high blood pressure.
+Additional testing may be needed.

 What to Discuss With Your Health Care Team: